pajlads/DinkPlugin/README.md

 Leagues notifications include: region unlocked, relic unlocked, and task completed (with customizable difficulty threshold).

 Each of these events can be independently enabled or disabled in the notifier settings.

+### Chat:

+The chat notifier enables notifications for messages that are otherwise not covered by our other notifiers.

+You can customize the message patterns to your liking (`*` is a wildcard), and specify which types of messages to check (e.g., game, trade, clan notification, user chat).

+`%MESSAGE%` will be replaced with the chat message the matched one of the patterns.

 ### Metadata: